ramashanker/aws/certification/day13/Concept.md

     You can attach an EBS volume to an EC2 instance in the same Availability Zone.

     EBS volumes are AZ locked
+### ElsticIP
+    An Elastic IP address is allocated to your AWS account, and is yours until you release it An Elastic IP address is static; it does not change over time

 ## Load Balancer